CR0ZER/rss-flow-py-to-notion/README.md

 }
 ```

-*Do not forget to add subjects in the `Category` property in your Notion database.*
+*Do not forget to add or change subjects in the `Category` property in your Notion database.*

 ### Validate Links